Questions and Answers¶

 , or Para has been compiled to only use interfaces

-standardized by POSIX.1-2008 (getloadavg()
+standardized by POSIX.1-2008 (which getloadavg()

-is non-standard).
+is not).

-You can try to recompile para with:
+You can try to recompile Para with:

-./configure CPPFLAGS=
+./configure -DEXTENSIONS

-make
+make clean all

 Environment full